53 Mind-Blowing Employee Productivity Statistics for 2023

-31. 64% of global business leaders said flexible working had a positive impact on productivity.
+34. 64% of global business leaders said flexible working positively impacted productivity.

 Flexible work environments are on the rise.
 Whether it is a core part of your business or you want to implement flexible work as a bonus, it seems to be a good choice.
-Measure productivity outcomes in the office and with remote work to get a sense of the difference in productivity.
+Measure productivity outcomes in the office and with remote work to understand the difference in productivity.

 Many companies think that flexible working means less work.
-They may be surprised to learn that by being more flexible with their team, you could have increased productivity!
+They may be surprised to learn that you could have increased productivity by being more flexible with their team!

-Given the fact that many employees prefer to work alone, it’s no surprise that employees feel more productive when they are working at home, alone.
+Given that many employees prefer to work alone, it’s no surprise that employees feel more productive when working at home, alone.
 While working from home is not necessarily beneficial for social cohesion in your workplace, a flexible working house could boost productivity and the sense of control in one’s job.

-Work efficiency will really depend on the workflow setup.
-While many employees would prefer to work alone, this isn’t always feasible.
-Finding the best balance between working alone and working with a team might improve productivity.
+Work efficiency will depend on the workflow setup.
+While many employees prefer to work alone, this isn’t always feasible.
+Finding the best balance between working alone and a team might improve productivity.

-34. More than two-thirds of employers have seen increased productivity among their remote workers.
+37. More than two-thirds of employers have seen increased productivity among remote workers.

 (Global Workplace Analytics)

 When companies like Best Buy, British Telecom, and Dow Chemical switched to remote, they saw a boost in employee productivity metrics between 35 to 40%!
-AT&T also saw that remote workers ended up working five more hours a week when compared to colleagues in-house!
+AT&T also saw that remote workers worked five more hours a week compared to colleagues in-house!

 Remote work has a positive impact on employee productivity.
 And how you can harness this boost in productivity is up to each business!

-35. 83% of workers believe that they don’t have to work in an office to be productive.
+38. 83% of workers believe they don’t have to work in an office to be productive.

-Even if your business is not ready to move to remote work right away, you should consider that most employees don’t necessarily need to be in the office.
-If this is the case, then look into ways of making the office space more welcoming.
+Even if your business is not ready to move to remote work immediately, you should consider that most employees don’t necessarily need to be in the office.
+If this is the case, look into ways to make the office space more welcoming.
 That way, even if you want them in the office, they might feel better and more excited about coming in.

 The bottom line is that you can consider moving to remove work if you think your company is ready for it.
-Remote work gives employees many benefits, but you will have to work through some of the kinks associated with this shift.
+Remote work gives employees many benefits, but you must work through some of the kinks associated with this shift.

-36. One out of three remote workers would be unhappy if the company would start monitoring employee efficiency.
+39. One out of three remote workers would be unhappy if the company started monitoring employee efficiency.

 One-third of your remote workers would be upset if you started implementing software for employee monitoring.
-Employee monitoring software is a very normal software and one that can be viewed from anywhere in the world.
-However, the implementation of that software doesn’t seem to be sufficient enough of a reason for them to leave.
-43% of employees said that they would be unhappy with the monitoring solution and would consider leaving.
+Employee monitoring software is a very normal software that can be viewed from anywhere in the world.
+However, the implementation of that software doesn’t seem to be sufficient reason for them to leave.
+43% of employees said they would be unhappy with the monitoring solution and would consider leaving.

 When you run a remote business or remote workers, there will largely be a concern about decreased productivity.
-This is because managers have no idea what remote workers are doing during work hours.
+This is because managers have no idea what remote workers do during work hours.
 It’s not as simple as walking around the office and peering over your shoulders.

 Workplace productivity stats have shown us that, time and time again, remote work positively impacts productivity.
-Managers who work with remote employees should hold regular meetings with remote workers to understand which tasks are being completed and go over performance metrics.
+Managers working with remote employees should hold regular meetings with remote workers to understand which tasks are being completed and review performance metrics.

-38. Employees are 24% happier if they are allowed to work from home just once a month.
+41. Employees are 24% happier if they can work from home once a month.